 Playing games like ‘find the treat’ also helps your puppy to test their sniffing abilities, hide the treats around the house and let your puppy roam about trying to find them.
 This game keeps your puppy entertained and stimulated, so you can also play outside in the garden too.
 Have fun watching your puppy get used to their new garden and all the smells to discover!

-Look out for the second part to our ‘Puppy love’ training blog coming soon…
+Now read our second part to our ‘Puppy love’ puppy training blog.